HOU

 Amen Thompson

-Thompson produces at an above average rate for a 37-minute workload.
-Elite defensive value (+3.6/game) is a major strength.
+Thompson produces at an elite rate for a 38-minute workload.

 Every stat, every credit, every cost — per game average